 - The debt is qualified real property business debt (see chapter 5 of Publication 334 Tax Guide for Small Business)

 - You are insolvent or bankrupt (see Publication 908 Bankruptcy Tax Guide)

 - The debt is qualified principal residence indebtedness (see page 4 of the IRS Instructions for Form 982)

 To enter Form 1099-C information in your TaxAct® return:

-- From within your TaxAct return (Online or Desktop) click on the Federal tab.
+- From within your TaxAct return (Online or Desktop) click Federal.
 On smaller devices, click in the upper left-hand corner, then select Federal

-- Click Other Income to expand the category, then click Cancellation of Debt (Form 1099-C)
+- Click Other Income in the Federal Quick Q&A Topics menu to expand the category, then click Cancellation of Debt (Form 1099-C)